• Skip to primary navigation

 Jump to Recipe Print Recipe

-A Relish Tray is a great dish to add to the appetizer or dinner table.
+A traditional Relish Tray is a great dish to add to the appetizer or dinner table.
 It can be super simple with veggies, olives, and pickles or more elaborate, depending on what you want to include.
-Above all, it can be an easy and affordable addition to a festive meal.
+Check out these easy relish tray ideas for a cheap but tasty holiday appetizer.

 Holiday appetizers can get so complicated.
 We fool ourselves into thinking that we need to make a big froofroo spread before the bigger froofroo spread we call the holiday dinner.
 Boy!
 Have times changed.